szoio/szoio.github.io/_posts/2016-12-18-free-monad-event-sourcing-interpreters.md

 One last piece in the event sourcing puzzle is event playback.
 We'll briefly discuss this in a follow up post.

+## Acknowledgements

+Thanks to [Marek Kadek](https://github.com/KadekM) for some excellent critical input on [the previous post]({% post_url 2016-12-08-free-monads-and-event-sourcing %}) and some excellent ideas and suggestions that helped reach the elegant outcome described above.